 The Company further deepened the bank-wide reform and remodeled the competitive advantage.
 It started the specialization reform of corporate finance system, and deepened specialization reform of retail finance system, prepared a specialization reform of financial institutions banking, financial markets and assets management system, and carried the mechanism reform of human resources, financial management and risk management systems forward accordingly, to achieve the flat organ, vertical business, concentrative operation, refined management, and strengthen the professional operation capacity and competitiveness.
-Meanwhile, the Company integrated and optimized the group operating platform, fully completed the acquisition of Union Trust and then renamed China Industrial International Trust Limited, and increased its stake in Industrial International Trust Limited, and increased its stake in Industrial International Trust Limited, and strengthened the daily management system of subsidiaries and achieved efficient business linkage and upgraded comprehensive service.
+Meanwhile, the Company integrated and optimized the group operating platform, fully completed the acquisition of Union Trust and then renamed China Industrial International Trust Limited, and increased its stake in Industrial International Trust Limited and Industrial Bank Financial Leasing Co., Ltd. by RMB 1.923 billion and RMB 1.5 billion respectively to strengthen subsidiaries' operation power.
+The Company also straightened the daily management system of subsidiaries and achieved efficient business linkage and upgraded comprehensive service.
 The Company further improved the establishment of foundational management and operation capacity by starting using the Zhangjiang data center in Shanghai and the operation center in Chengdu.
 The new core business system and financial management system were put into operation to ensure the reform results.